dims/cos-tools/src/cmd/cos_customizer/README.md

 Note: `SPDXPackages` has the same schema as field `packages` in [SPDX JSON Schema](https://github.com/spdx/spdx-spec/blob/master/schemas/spdx-schema.json).
 Field `filesAnalyzed` in `SPDXPackages` can be ambiguous in JSON format so it should be set explicitly.
+If COS images from project `cos-cloud` is used as base image, cos-customizer will automatically fetch the public SBOM from GCS bucket `cos-tools` if available.

 `-sbom-output-path`: The GCS path for storing the output SBOM.
 The complete output file path is `<sbom-output-path>/<outputImageName>-<outputImageVersion>_sbom.json`.
 If `outputImageName` is not